pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.15.83 (2019-01-02):
+  - fix for bug in roundtripping aliases used as key (reported via email by Zaloo)

 0.15.82 (2018-12-28):
   - anchors and aliases on scalar int, float, string and bool are now preserved.
 Anchors